top of page

 2. Defining Employee Eligibility Rules

-A clear rule might state, for example:
+A clear rule might state:

 “Employees are eligible to attend technical training after completing one year of continuous service.”

-Eligibility may also depend on:
+But eligibility can also depend on:

-• Performance review scores.
+• Performance review scores

 3. Introducing a Repayment Matrix

-One of the most common pain points in training management is when employees receive costly training or certifications — and then leave shortly afterward.
+One of the most common pain points in training management is when employees receive costly training or certifications and then leave shortly afterward.

 #